December 2005 protest for democracy in Hong Kong: Rumour of Beijing offer for suffrage in 2017

 Pro-democracy lawmaker Ronny Tong said he was contacted by a middleman and that he would not agree to the 2017 date, because too many leaders will have changed in Hong Kong and Beijing before then.
 Democratic Party chairman Lee Wing Tat responded to the rumours by saying that 2017 was too late, and 2012 was the latest date he would accept.
 James To, also of the Democratic Party, said he was contacted by someone in the PRC government asking for his reaction if Beijing proposed "letting Hong Kong have democracy as early as 2012 if conditions are mature, and not later than 2017."
 It is unknown what To's response was.

 However, according to Xinhua News Agency, the Liaison Office of the Central People's Government in Hong Kong responded by saying these reports "are groundless".

-The Vote
+The vote

-Report No.5 was voted on by LegCo on 21 December.
+The 2005 Hong Kong electoral reform was voted on by the LegCo on 21 December.
 This legislation needed 40 votes in the 60 seat LegCo to pass.
 The 25 pro-democracy legislators were expected to vote against it, although there were continuing rumours that some might switch their position and supported it.
 The report needed 6 pro-democracy legislators supporting it to pass.
 The radio program The Tipping Point ran a survey on which legislators are most likely to vote for it.

 Eventually, with the opposition of 24 pro-democracy legislators (except for Lau Chin Shek who abstained), both the election reform proposals for Chief Executive and LegCo were turned down.